Increase Aerospace and Defense Production Rates

 When production teams rely on disconnected legacy systems, backlogs turn into missed deliveries, costly rework, and mounting compliance risk.
 Discover how a PLM-centric approach helps manufacturers ramp up production.

-How PTC enables faster production ramp-up
+How PTC enables faster production rate increases

 Teams gain real‑time visibility into configurations, synchronized MBOM and BOP structures, and controlled change propagation, so engineering intent flows seamlessly into manufacturing execution.
-This digital thread reduces rework, shortens production timelines, and enables organizations to increase throughput—even as complexity and demand grow.

 When engineering, manufacturing, quality, and suppliers operate from a shared digital foundation, production becomes more predictable, resilient, and scalable.
-Teams can respond faster to change, reduce rework, and increase output with confidence—even as complexity and demand increase.

 When engineering, manufacturing, quality, and suppliers operate from a shared digital foundation, production becomes more predictable, resilient, and scalable.
-Teams can respond faster to change, reduce rework, and increase output with confidence—even as complexity and demand increase.

 Strengthen supply chain resilience